-Join Matt Hester for an in-depth discussion in this video Using the exercise files, part of Understanding PowerShell 5.0.
+Join Matt Hester for an in-depth discussion in this video Using the exercise files, part of Learning PowerShell 5.

 - [Voiceover] Now, one of the great things about this course is as I go through the PowerShell examples, you should be able to follow along with me with no problem.
 Almost all of the commandlets you'll see in this course are non-evasive, they're not really going to do anything, they're just going to output it, and you're going to make it more real for yourself by running some of them.
 Now I'll also provide for you, after this course, one master file that has all the commandlets that you'll see throughout this course, where you can go back and use some of those examples.
 Just a couple of notes about that file you'll get.
 First off, create a test lab.